BlueDragonMC/MessagingSystem/README.md

 // This will close the two created channels and the connection.
 // `AMQPClient`s cannot be used after they are closed.
 ```
+`AMQPClient` also implements the `Closeable` interface, so it can be used in a `use` block.
+It will be closed automatically after the block has finished executing.
 ### `AMQPClient` properties:
 System properties will be used if no value is provided to the parameter.
 If a system property value was not found, the default is used.